cosmos/cosmos-sdk/docs/architecture/adr-058-auto-generated-cli.md

 To make module development simpler, we provide infrastructure - in the new [`client/v2`](https://github.com/cosmos/cosmos-sdk/tree/main/client/v2) go module - for automatically generating CLI commands based on protobuf definitions to either replace or complement handwritten CLI commands.
-This will mean that when developing a module, it will be possibly to skip both writing and testing CLI commands as that can all be taken care of by the framework.
+This will mean that when developing a module, it will be possible to skip both writing and testing CLI commands as that can all be taken care of by the framework.

 The basic design for automatically generating CLI commands is to: